Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

-Assuming that spin degrees of freedom in the two nuclei are independent, the variance $\langle \mathcal{P}^2 \rangle$ can be expressed in terms of one- and two-body spin densities in each nucleus.
-For a system with $N$ participants this dependence can be schematically written as
+Assuming that spin degrees of freedom in the two nuclei are independent, and for the sake of a schematic discussion neglecting event-by-event participant-number fluctuations within a given centrality class, the variance $\langle \mathcal{P}^2 \rangle$ can be expressed in terms of one- and two-body spin densities in each nucleus.
+For a system with $N$ participants this dependence can be written schematically as

-where $\rho^{(1)}$ and $\rho^{(2)}$ denote, respectively, the one- and two-body spin densities of the participants.
+where $\rho^{(1)}$ and $\rho^{(2)}$ denote, respectively, the effective one- and two-body spin densities of the participants (as defined in Appendix~\ref{app:P2_spin}).
 The first term encodes the trivial variance of independent spins, while the second term is sensitive to genuine two-body spin--spin correlations, such as those induced by $\alpha$ clustering.
-A detailed derivation of Eq.~\eqref{eq:P2_rho_main} is collected in Appendix~\ref{app:P2_spin}.

-\textbf{Baseline from the $J=0$ ground state.} Even in the absence of clustering, the $J=0$ ground state of a light nucleus imposes a global constraint $\sum_{i=1}^{A_{\text{mass}}} s_i = 0$, which leads to a uniform negative background correlation between any pair of nucleons.
-For a nucleus with mass number $A_{\text{mass}}$ one finds (see Appendix~\ref{app:P2_spin})
+In practice, our numerical evaluation below retains the event-by-event $N_{\text{part}}^{A,B}$ fluctuations through the \trento{} output and the adopted centrality definition.